 We are still using Saxon with no problems at the grade 6 level (Math 7/6), but my son is doing Algebra 2 for grade 10 and is finding it challenging but doable.
 He doesn't enjoy math and I would like to find a good curriculum that doesn't use the same format every day.

-I got several of the textbooks for free at a local Christian school that had closed, so all I had to get were the workbooks which were not hard to get on eBay or Amazon.
-The kids like Saxon better than Lifepac math that they used our first year, and I like the 5-minute math facts they do each day; I think they really help.
+I had gotten several of the textbooks for free at a local Christian school that had closed, so all I had to get were the workbooks which were not hard to get on eBay or Amazon.
+The kids like Saxon better than Lifepac math that they used our first year, but those are the only two we've tried.

 English Language Arts:

-We used Switched-On Schoolhouse from Alpha Omega Publications last year (very difficult to study for tests and quizzes!), and the previous year we used Alpha Omega's lifepacs (a little repetitive and dull).
+We used Switched-On Schoolhouse from Alpha Omega Publications our second year (very difficult to study for tests and quizzes!), and the first year we used Alpha Omega's lifepacs (a little repetitive and dull).

 We really enjoyed the Exploring Canada's Geography series from Apple Press which we used for grades 3 and 4.

 All of the provinces and territories are available (from Scholar's Choice, Tree of Life and more) and it takes a month or two to go through one workbook.
 The pages are reproducible, so you can use a book for more than one child.
 The only problem is that there is only one simple test at the end of each; my solution was to make my own quizzes and tests which I'm willing to share.